huntabyte/hj.run/content/notes/seeding-supabase-users.md

 date: 2024-04-09
 ---

-During a recent project, I had to seed a local Supabase instance with a bunch of users.
+During a recent project, I needed to seed a local Supabase instance with a bunch of users.
 I hadn't done this before, but it turned out to be quite simple.
 Just update your `seed.sql` file with the following:

 ```sql
 -- Create 10 users